- On this page:

 - I had my hair cut yesterday.
 (I went to the hairdresser)

-- Causative is also used when someone does something to us.
+- We also use causative when someone does something to us.

 - Bill had his money stolen.

-- have someone do something can be used to talk about giving instructions or orders (more common in American English).
+- We use “have someone do something” to talk about giving instructions or orders (more common in American English).

 - I had my assistant type the report.